 Quite the contrary, it ended up being one of the highest-converting ad opportunities we were using to drive leads, second only to our Facebook ads in terms of lead quantity.
 In the past year our various dropdown ads have driven 16K clicks and 2,500+ leads.

-To facilitate this, you can use plugins such as HelloBar or Rapidology.
-(Editor’s note: Keep an eye out for a similar Leadbar™ feature from Leadpages, planned for 2017.)
-You can try different widget styles to see what works for you, such as page takeover, which stretches the width of your site, or popup modals like Leadboxes®.
+To facilitate this, you can use Leadpages alert bars!
+You can try different widget styles to see what works for you, such as page takeover, which stretches the width of your site.

 Once you’re up and running, you can fine-tune the text, imagery, and colors you use in your welcome widgets to see what gets best.
 One tip I learned the hard way: always remember to preview your banner or dropdown on your phone.
 For example, I once discovered that the “x” to close a page-takeover ad wasn’t clickable on mobile, and I ended up getting a number of comments on our Facebook page about it.
 I didn’t even think to check mobile, assuming it would work the same as on desktop.
 Lesson learned.

-If you find that visitors just aren’t responding to the above lead-capture options, there is another option: try implementing a Welcome Gate on the front page of your blog.
-You can turn any Leadpages landing page into a welcome screen for your WordPress blog, like this:
+If you find that visitors just aren’t responding to the above lead-capture options, there is another option: try implementing a lead magnet on the front page of your blog.
+You can turn any Leadpages landing page into a welcome screen for your blog, like this:

 Once someone opts in, you can take this one step further and set your targeted consultation signup page as your thank you or confirmation page.